The command post is packed with the junior leadership teams from both Bravo companies.

 QRF = Quick Reaction Force/ BC = Battalion Commander

 Addler grimaces at the interruption but pushes on.
 “Right.
 Reverse of Tom.
-Hit propane first thing, oversee the morning distribution, then do your sector recon after.
-Now, I want you to only leave three behind.”
+Hit propane first thing.
+Oversee the morning distribution, then do your sector recon after.
+Only I want you leave three behind, not four.”

 The Lieutenant looks at his commander quizzically.
 “Sir?”

 “Turns out their first platoon had to leave their platoon sergeant behind.
 Came down with appendicitis while in Kuwait.
 They flew him out to Landstuhl so it’ll be a few weeks before he gets up here.
 On top of that their LT is pretty green as well, so their BC wants the acting platoon sergeant to shadow you and Sergeant Avers equally.
 Tomorrow he’ll ride in your truck.”